jaronheard/deck.gl/docs/api-reference/lights/sunlight.md

+# TODO need update when new light source interface arrives

 # Sunlight (Experimental)

 Sunlight is a directional light source simulating the sun.
 Sun position calculations are based on [article](http://aa.quae.nl/en/reken/zonpositie.html) and inspired by [SunCalc](https://www.npmjs.com/package/suncalc).